kawinpromsopa/demo-deployment-nodejs-rest/README.md

 ## Build Application

 * Forked [demo-nodejs-mongodb-rest](https://github.com/CleverCloud/demo-nodejs-mongodb-rest)
-  - I'm also have already builded docker containers and pushed on Docker hub registry.
+  - Also I'm already have builded docker container and pushed on Dockerhub registry.
-  - [BONUS] Probably you can reviews for How to automated `build` and `deploy` on my forked repo: [kawinpromsopa/demo-nodejs-mongodb-rest](https://github.com/kawinpromsopa/demo-deployment-nodejs-rest)
+  - Probably could reviews for How to automated `build` and `deploy` on my forked repo: [kawinpromsopa/demo-nodejs-mongodb-rest](https://github.com/kawinpromsopa/demo-deployment-nodejs-rest)

 ## Stages Environment